matejker/elementary-cellular-automaton/README.md

 the state of a cell in the next generation depends only on the current state of the cell and its two immediate neighbors.
 [1]

-An easy tool how to generate any _one-dimensional cellular automaton_ using basic square grid.
-Enter the rule code (from `0` to `255`), you can either set initial condition as a single _living_ cell or a row with randomly selected `0` and `1`.
+This is an easy tool for generating any of 256 _one-dimensional cellular automaton_ on a basic square grid.
+Enter the rule code (from `0` to `255`), then you can set  either initial condition as a single _living_ cell or a row with randomly selected `0` and `1`.

 [<img src="./docs/tool.png" alt="tool bar" width="460">](https://matejker.github.io/elementary-cellular-automaton/orthogonal.html)